edeng23/binance-trade-bot/README.md

 ## Why?

-This script was inspired by the observation that all cryptocurrencies pretty much behave in the same way.
+This project was inspired by the observation that all cryptocurrencies pretty much behave in the same way.
 When one spikes, they all spike, and when one takes a dive, they all do. _Pretty much_.
 Moreover, all coins follow Bitcoin's lead; the difference is their phase offset.

 So, if coins are basically oscillating with respect to each other, it seems smart to trade the rising coin for the falling coin, and then trade back when the ratio is reversed.

 ## How?

-The trading is done in the Binance market platform, which of course does not have markets for every altcoin pair.
-The workaround for this is to use Tether (USDT), which is stable by design, as a bridge currency.
+The trading is done in the Binance market platform, which of course, does not have markets for every altcoin pair.
+The workaround for this is to use a bridge currency that will complement missing pairs.
+The default bridge currency is Tether (USDT), which is stable by design and compatible with nearly every coin on the platform.

 <p align="center">
   Coin A → USDT → Coin B
 </p>

-The way the bot takes advantage of this behaviour is to always downgrade from the "strong" coin to the "weak" coin, under the assumption that at some point the tables will turn.
+The way the bot takes advantage of the observed behaviour is to always downgrade from the "strong" coin to the "weak" coin, under the assumption that at some point the tables will turn.
 It will then return to the original coin, ultimately holding more of it than it did originally.
 This is done while taking into consideration the trading fees.

 <div align="center">
   <p><b>Coin A</b> → USDT → Coin B</p>